jkatofsky/textgenrnn-api/README.md

   - supply a `model_id`, and optionally, an `options` object which can contain the `prompt`, `max_length`, and/or `temperature` fields
   - get back `output`

-## Google Cloud

-This project is designed to run on [Google Cloud](https://cloud.google.com/).
-The rest of this README assumes you have a [Google Cloud project created](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and the [gcloud SDK](https://cloud.google.com/sdk/install) installed.

 ## Setup

 1. Clone this repository.